Influencers are out—authenticity is in

 “It democratizes content,” says Jason Konopinski, a marketing content specialist at SocialLadder.
 “If you’re on a platform and you’re posting, you are now a creator and you’re creating user-generated content.
 The secret sauce of it is, how does that turn into something?”

-According to Annette Sally, the executive vice president of Blue Sky Agency who previously led the Leo Burnett team behind Always’s 2014 #LikeAGirl social media blitz—one of the most-cited viral campaigns in the women’s personal care space—leveraging UGC is vital for amplification and impact.
+According to Annette Sally, the president of Blue Sky Agency who previously led the Leo Burnett team behind Always’s 2014 #LikeAGirl social media blitz—one of the most-cited viral campaigns in the women’s personal care space—leveraging UGC is vital for amplification and impact.

 “While we didn’t use UGC in the content that we put out into the world, what we did do was leverage UGC to drive the campaign and to drive awareness,” Sally says.
 “It changed the dynamic nature of the conversation because instead of it just existing on the plane that we introduced the campaign, now all of a sudden men were engaging and boys were engaging and dads and coaches were engaging.
 All of a sudden it wasn’t about boys versus girls—it was about power and confidence.”